Annual Leave and Public Holidays in Qatar

 - 5 or more years of service: 4 weeks (28 days) of paid leave per year.

 - You must complete one year of continuous service to qualify.
-After that, leave is earned from the start of each year.
+After that, leave accrues from the start of each service year.

 - Your employer must pay your leave salary before you start your leave.

-- Qatar has approximately 10 public holidays per year, including Eid al-Fitr, Eid al-Adha, National Day, and Sports Day.
+- Qatar observes approximately 10 public holidays per year, including Eid al-Fitr, Eid al-Adha, National Day (18 December), and National Sports Day (second Tuesday of February).
 These are paid days off.

 If you work on a public holiday, you are entitled to another day off or your basic wage plus 50%.